 NEW TWIST ON AN OLD IDEA Back in the 1950's/60's in the Combe Down/Southstoke area of Bath, near Midford where we are based, farm workers would blend ginger beer with cider to make their lunchtime 'pick me up' drink so they could continue working without being completely sozzled.
 A 'Stoney Bonk' was coined and we decided to bottle that bit of Bathonian history and bring it to market.
 Refreshing;y different this real cider and ginger beer combo, burst on to the scene and achieved a Great Taste Star from the Guild of Fine Food which grandly sits on the label.

 BLIMEY, KROW'S BEEN BUSY!
-Away from Honey's, chief cider-maker & bottle washer Gerard 'Krow' Coles has also become a director of The Packhorse in South Stoke, a community owned pub reopening early 2018.
-And along with two partners, he's also opened Fire and Brew, a community focused wood fired pizza bar in Bath's Oldfield park.
+Away from Honey's, cider-maker & bottle washer Gerard 'Krow' Coles has also become a director of The Packhorse in South Stoke, a community owned pub reopening early 2018.
+And along with two partners, he's also opened The Moorland Scocial, a community focused brunch and pizza bar in Bath's Oldfield park.

-'THE OFFICE' COMES OUT TO PLAY After several years working with Krow behind the scenes as 'the office' Kimberly has gained charge of all thing’s apples, allowing Krow time to focus on his expanding portfolio of mad ideas.
-Fear not, Krow will be making regular guest appearances and lending a hand, not to mention of course tasting each batch to maintain quality control!
+'THE OFFICE' COMES OUT TO PLAY After several years working with Bob and Krow behind the scenes as 'the office' Kimberly has gained charge of all thing’s apples, allowing Krow time to focus on his expanding portfolio of mad ideas.
+Raised in Herefordshire and learning from Somerset's best, Kim knows her cider and the will proudly continue production at Honey's HQ in Midford.
+Krow will be making regular guest appearances and lending a hand, not to mention of course tasting each batch to maintain quality control!